core-c/nms_hook_LL/README.md

 You can run this tool from the command line (terminal) and provide all new timing values.
 Be sure to provide all 9 needed values, or it will not work.
 Here is an example of how to use your own timing values:

 `
     C:\>nms_hook_LL 1000 50000 50000 500 50000 50000 1000 50000 50000
 `

+# The meaning of the 9 values

+Each glitch uses 3 values, and there are 3 glitches, so there are 3 groups of 3 values:

+`
+    nms_hook_LL <wire1> <wire2> <wire3> <cache1> <cache2> <cache3> <adjacency1> <adjacency2> <adjacency3>
+`

+The wire-glitch involves the 'Q'-key and the left-mouse-button.
+Both actions have a key/button press, and a key/button release.
+Here is when the delays are executed for the wire-glitch:

+`
+    - Press Q-key
+	- Delay <wire1> microseconds
+	- Press Left-Mouse-Button
+	- Delay <wire2> microseconds
+	- Release Q-key
+	- Delay <wire3> microseconds
+	- Release Left-Mouse-Button
+`

+> The same for the other two glitches.